All Episodes

 Thank you so much.

-Yes, now I'm dealing with ultra high net worth clients and selling millions and actually hundreds of millions of dollars worth of real estate.
+Yes, now I'm dealing with ultra high net worth clients and selling millions and actually hundreds of millions dollars worth of real estate.

-But uh I came from Sarajevo, Bosnia.
+But I came from Sarajevo, Bosnia.

-I lived through the war over there and um at the end of the war was lucky enough to win an academic scholarship and came to study in the United States.
+I lived through the war over there and at the end of the war was lucky enough to win an academic scholarship and came to study in the United States.

 After school, I was in finance in New York and had an opportunity to help a friend do this extensive research project that was analyzing Florida as the next market for Mr. Trump and the real estate development aspect of the company.

-So at the end of it, I got called in and got hired, um, went from financial analyst to VP of marketing running four different projects.
+So at the end of it, I got called in and got hired, went from financial analyst to VP of marketing running four different projects.

-So it was it's it's a good one.
+So it's a good idea.

-Well, tell us about so how many years have you been working with and for Mr. Trump?
+So how many years have you been working with and for Mr. Trump?

-Well, I worked there from um mid-2003 until end of 2006.
+Well, I worked there from mid-2003 until end of 2006.

-Um I was in charge of hundreds of people, be it contractors or people who worked for different Trump international projects, and it was a great experience because it actually launched my career in real estate, and everything that I've accomplished today in real estate was due to the lessons that I've learned there and the experience that I gained.
+And everything that I've accomplished today in real estate was due to the lessons that I've learned there and the experience that I gained.

-Is it true that Mr. Trump uh promotes women at a very high level, that he gives them positions of power and and pay equity and all the other things that he has talked about on the campaign trail?
+Is it true that Mr. Trump promotes women at a very high level, that he gives them positions of power and pay equity and all the other things that he has talked about on the campaign trail?

 It's absolutely true.